 Monday to Thursday: 9am to 11.30pm.
 Friday and Saturday: 9am to Midnight.
-Sunday: 9am to 10.30pm.
-Sundays immediately prior to a bank holiday: 9am to Midnight.

-9. Sexual Entertainment Venues and Sex Cinemas Monday to Thursday: 9am to 11.30pm.
+9. Sexual Entertainment Venues and Sex Cinemas

+Monday to Thursday: 9am to 11.30pm.
 Friday and Saturday: 9am to Midnight.
-Sunday: 9am to 10.30pm.
-Sundays immediately prior to a bank holiday: 9am to Midnight.

 10a.
-Shops (all licensable activities that are provided as ancillary to the primary use of the premises as a shop except the off sale of alcohol) Monday to Thursday: 9am to 11.30pm.
+Shops (all licensable activities that are provided as ancillary to the primary use of the premises as a shop except the off sale of alcohol)

+Monday to Thursday: 9am to 11.30pm.
 Friday and Saturday: 9am to Midnight.
-Sunday: 9am to 10.30pm.